Rapid Rehousing Pathway and Preventing Homelessness - DRAFT

 - Rushcliffe Borough Council

-You can self-refer to us by making a homeless application below but as part of your application we will need to contact your local authority because much of the support we are putting in place is a co-ordinated effort.
+You can self-refer to us by making an application below but as part of this we will need to contact your local authority because much of the support we are putting in place is a co-ordinated effort.

 Therefore it is important that you answer the questions carefully and give us explicit permission to talk to them about your case.